12th Airborne Command and Control Squadron: Airborne command and control

 In September 1985, the 2d Antisubmarine Squadron and 327th Ferrying Squadron were reconstituted and consolidated with the 12th Special Operations Squadron, and the consolidated unit designated the 12th Airborne Command and Control Squadron.
 However, the squadron remained inactive until January 1996, when it was activated to fly Northrop Grumman E-8 Joint STARS aircraft as part of the 93d Operations Group for air control and target attack radar system.

 In 2002, the JSTARS mission was transferred to the Georgia Air National Guard and the squadron was transferred to the Guard as part of the 116th Operations Group.
 This arrangement was reversed in 2011, and the squadron returned to the regular Air Force in 2011.

+Following the retirement of the E-8C, the 12th ACCS was inactivated on 12 April 2024.